unjs/ohash/README.md

 ## `serialize(input, options?)`

-Serializes any input value into a string for usable hashing.
+Serializes any input value into a string for hashing.

 ```js
 import { serialize } from "ohash";